 When our work began in 1950, our approach was basic.
 We provided food and shelter for children in orphanages through child sponsorship.
-Over the years we've learned the complexity of finding long-term, meaningful solutions to poverty.
+But we’ve learned a lot in 64 years.
+Now we offer a full solution to poverty and injustice issues — and make it sustainable so it lasts.

-Our local staff members begin working in a community by asking a lot of questions - finding out what problems the community and especially the children see.
+Our local staff members begin working in a community by asking a lot of questions, finding out what problems are seen by members of the community, especially the children.

 In this community in Ciudad Barrios, El Salvador, parents were concerned that their children were struggling in school.
 Many were either repeating grades or dropping out.